Good, Bad and Ugly - Web Design and Container Gardening

 Anyway, genealogy has become a big time interest in America and Europe today.
 Here in America we have an easier time of finding our ancestors than many of those elsewhere in the world.
 Can you imagine trying to find relatives who were shot and thrown into mass graves in Europe by the Soviets and the Nazis?
 Or, trying to find relatives who lived in Tokyo, Hiroshima, Nagasaki, Hamburg or Dresden after the tragedies of World War II, or even those who died in a cave on island in the South Pacific?
 Here in America, we generally have an easier time in locating relatives, even relatives who died on the battlefields of the American Civil War, for example one of the 23,000 killed at Antietam on one day.
 I have found quite a few relatives who died in those battles who somehow were returned to their home state and buried with their families, quite a few.

 Now that that is out of my craw, lets look at some of the various locations where we can place our family tree.
-Probably, foremost today in the family tree business is Ancestry.com, a site where you pay a fee to post your tree.
-They have the largest data banks and genealogical records available on the internet with the possible exception of the LDS folks in Utah and, I somehow think that they are closely connected.
-There are other fee sites, to numerous to name, but I can think of MyHeritage, among others.
+Probably, foremost today in the family tree business is Ancestry.com, a site where you pay a fee to post your tree; they have the largest data banks and genealogical records available on the internet.
+There are other pay to use sites, too numerous to name, but I can think of MyHeritage, among others.
 There are some free sites too, such as TribalPages, Geni, etc. Personally, I use Ancestry.com, but plan in the future when I have pretty well done all I can on my family tree to switch to a free site.